 The 35-credit-hour Master of Arts in Writing program provides excellent, affordable graduate instruction in a compassionate, noncompetitive, supportive community.
 You can use your MAW studies to pursue a literary passion, to advance in a new or existing career, or to change career paths.
-Employers sometimes reimburse educational expenses, and teachers may be able to use their graduate studies toward an advancement in rank.
+Employers sometimes reimburse educational expenses.
 The Spalding MAW can be completed in as little as a year, over two intensive semesters and a capstone residency.
 You may matriculate into the MFA program if you wish to receive the terminal degree, earning two master’s degrees for about the same cost as the MFA program alone.
 Read more about why serious writers choose Spalding.

 The MAW’s Creative Writing track offers concentrations in fiction, poetry, creative nonfiction, writing for children & young adults, screenwriting, and playwriting, culminating in a completed creative project.
 The Professional Writing track teaches you to master writing skills valuable in today’s workplace, culminating with a polished portfolio that showcases writing and editing for the nonprofit and business worlds.
 In both tracks, students develop lifelong writing habits in a supportive learning community.
 And professional writing students learn to employ techniques of creative writing to create copy that shines exceptionally bright.

 How It Works

 Each semester, you complete a 10-day residency course on campus or abroad alongside MFA students, followed by an independent study course in which you write extensively, read critically, and receive detailed feedback from a faculty mentor.
 You can choose a shorter, more intensive schedule or a longer, less intensive schedule for your independent study course.
 The flexibility built into Spalding’s low-residency model makes graduate study possible for students with full-time jobs and substantial family commitments.